Capture-time Extremal Cop-Win Graphs: Introduction

-In Section~\ref{morrc} we prove more about realizability, enough to allow us to characterize $\mathcal{G}_n^{n-5}$.
-Our two main theorems are Theorem~\ref{gave} and Theorem~\ref{thm_n-5}, characterizing $\mathcal{G}_n^{n-4}$ and $\mathcal{G}_n^{n-5}$, respectively.
-In Section~\ref{future} we suggest characterizing realizable vectors as a direction for future work, and state some preliminary results.
+Theorem~\ref{gave} gives a characterization of $\mathcal{G}_n^{n-4}$.
+In Section~\ref{morrc} we determine more about the realizability of lists, enough to prove Theorem~\ref{thm_n-5}, our second main theorem, which provides a characterization of $\mathcal{G}_n^{n-5}$.
+To prove our two main theorems we partially characterize the realizable lists.
+In Section~\ref{future} we suggest fully characterizing the realizable lists as a direction for future work, and mention some preliminary results.